laurgu/SEG3125Project2/README.md

 # Museum of Photography Website
 This project aimed to provide an opportunity to practice designing and implementing the front end of a website, focusing on showcasing a fictional photography museum.
 It serves as a platform to hone skills in front end development and design.

-The project can be viewed [here](https://laurgu.github.io/SEG3125Project/).
-It is best viewed windowed (half screen) on a computer but can be viewed on any device with any window sizing.
+The project can be viewed [here](https://laurgu.github.io/SEG3125Project2/).
+It is best viewed on a desktop but can be viewed from any device.
 ## Features
 - Image Galleries: explore collection of images